mindspore-ai/mindspore/model_zoo/official/cv/faster_rcnn/README.md

 ### Result

 Training result will be stored in the example path, whose folder name begins with "train" or "train_parallel".
-You can find checkpoint file together with result like the followings in loss_rankid.log.
+You can find checkpoint file together with result like the following in loss_rankid.log.

 ```log
 # distribute training result(8p)